anonymouswee23/RMR/README.md

 python main.py --method Naive --patient Lung_Patient_1 --threshold 0.008 --solver MOSEK
 ```
 ## Demo
-You can try the project with `demo.ipynb` in google colab.
+You can try the project with `demo.ipynb`.